Dawn-India/Z-Mirror/README.md

-# This code for edit Heroku, use it with UPSTREAM_REPO.
+# Heroku Code

-Do all of your stupid customizations here.
+- This branch only for editing and not for deploying.